 Those figures continue to counter the common perception that eDiscovery is a high cost/big case area of practice.
 In fact, like most legal work in the U.S., the majority of the cases and the median costs appear at the low end of their respective ranges and that number continues to grow more than the high end number.

 Methods and Services

-43% now rely on an outside service provider compared to 35% in 2011 while the hiring of an independent consultant took a slight bump from 27% to 33%.
+On the non-technical side, 48% engaged in some form of overall ED project management (55% last year) while 25% performed Early Case Analysis.
+Only 33% said they rely on an outside service provider compared to 35% in 2011, while the hiring of an independent consultant took a slight drop from 33% to 26%.

 Software of Choice

 Just as with the choice of service providers, the selection of software continued to show major shifts.
 Several long-time leaders in this area dropped, including Summation ( 47% to 32%), Concordance (44% to 30%) and Ipro (18% to 9%).

 Diversity continued to be the rule with numerous companies mentioned here including Relativity and CaseLogistix at 19%, Clearwell at 9% Autonomy at 6%.